RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 <br>Note - The description summary changes due to trying to confront, investigate, and interfere with the influence operation 2021+.

 This case example and study can be used with its texts for other studies on bots, domestic abuse, disinformation/influence, and private sector operations against women and those around them, often including their partners, businesses, nonprofits, and aquintanaces.

 The motivations behind these operations often come from the coercive control to take down these women, their witnesses, and their support for decades, only now moved mostly online to avoid data analysis and oversight.
 The higher skill, natural language, and volume stems from the amounts of funds, specialties, and layers of companies used.
-At higher income levels, private security can be used.
-At any level, software and accounts can be used against women at any level.
+At higher income levels, private security can be used against women in domestic abuse.
+At any level, software and accounts can be used against women.

 ## Some Interesting points - Interpretations:
 - We see traits of private sector manipulation with sports accounts, fake detectives, fake devils/monsters, and fake agencies.
 Intimidation with state is a distraction from the multiple layers.